Asymptotically Optimal Sequence Sets With Low/Zero Ambiguity Zone Properties: Introduction

-Against the aforementioned background, the main objective of this paper is to look for new analytical constructions of unimodular ZAZ and LAZ sequence sets.
-In [5], a construction of ZCZ sequence sets was presented from perfect nonlinear functions (PNF).
-Inspired by their construction and by looking into the joint impact of delay and Doppler, a generic design of polyphase ZAZ sequence sets is first presented.
-Interestingly, such a design also leads to new optimal ZCZ sequence sets.
-Secondly, we observe that a Doppler-incurred phase rotation in the time-domain is equivalent to a shift in the frequency-domain.
+Specifically, by looking into the joint impact of delay and Doppler, a generic design of polyphase ZAZ sequence sets is first presented.
+Interestingly, such a design also leads to optimal ZCZ sequence sets.
+Secondly, we observe from the discrete Fourier transform (DFT) that a Doppler-incurred phase rotation in the time-domain is equivalent to a shift in the frequency-domain.
 Thus, it is natural to expect that sequences with comb-like spectrum are resilient to Doppler shifts.
-Having this idea in mind, a second class of polyphase ZAZ sequence sets with comb-like spectrum is developed, where the zero ambiguity sidelobes are ensured by their successive nulls in the frequency-domain.
+Having this idea in mind, a second construction of polyphase ZAZ sequence sets with comb-like spectrum is developed, where the zero ambiguity sidelobes are guaranteed by their successive nulls in the frequency-domain.
 Finally, a connection between polyphase sequence sets and a novel class of mapping functions from $\mathbb{Z}_{p-1}$ to $\mathbb{Z}_p$ is identified, where $p$ is an odd prime.
-Such a finding reveals that constructing LAZ sequence sets is equivalent to finding mapping functions that satisfy certain condition.
-By adopting a class of explicit mapping functions, polyphase LAZ sequence sets are derived. {We further show that the proposed ZAZ and LAZ sequence sets are cyclically distinct, thus facilitating their wide use in practical applications. } As a comparison with the known proposed constructions, the parameters of our proposed periodic ZAZ and LAZ sequence sets are listed in Table \uppercase\expandafter{\romannumeral1}.
-It is shown that our proposed sequence sets are asymptotically \textit{optimal} with respect to the lower bounds in [16].
+Such a finding reveals that constructing LAZ sequence sets is equivalent to finding mapping functions that satisfy certain conditions.
+By adopting a class of explicit mapping functions, polyphase LAZ sequence sets are derived.
+We further show that the proposed ZAZ and LAZ sequence sets are cyclically distinct, thus facilitating their wide use in practical applications.
+As a comparison with the known constructions, the parameters of our proposed periodic ZAZ and LAZ sequence sets are listed in Table \uppercase\expandafter{\romannumeral1}.
+It is shown that our proposed sequence sets are asymptotically \textit{optimal} with respect to the theoretical bounds in [14].

 The remainder of this paper is organized as follows.
 In Section \uppercase\expandafter{\romannumeral2}, some necessary notations and lemmas are introduced.
 In Section \uppercase\expandafter{\romannumeral3}, two constructions of polyphase ZAZ sequence sets are proposed, whereby the spectral characteristics are analyzed for the latter one.
 Then, a construction of asymptotically optimal LAZ sequence sets associated with a novel class of mappings is presented in Section \uppercase\expandafter{\romannumeral4}.
 Finally, we summarize our work in Section \uppercase\expandafter{\romannumeral5}.